JesseSteenhoff/PhaseFieldModelsForParticleStabilisedEmulsions/Python Scripts/Simulations/README.md

 # Python Script Overview: Phase-Field Simulations

 **CahnHilliard_Colloids_1D**: Phase-field simulations that solve coupled Cahn-Hilliard equations of liquids and colloids for a 1D interface.
+It also calculates tracks both the interfacial tension and excess over the course of the simulation.

 **DynamicEquations_1D**: Phase-field simulations that solve dynamic equations of liquids and colloids for a 1D interface.